 Imperial County residents face many challenges in meeting basic health needs.
 Local demographic and socioeconomic characteristics are indicative of some of the challenges.
 A higher proportion of Imperial County residents live at or below the Federal Poverty Level compared to other counties in California.
-During 2010-2014, 23.7 percent of Imperial County residents on average were living at or below poverty, compared to 16.4 percent of the statewide population during the same period1.
+During 2010-2014, 23.7 percent of Imperial County residents on average were living at or below poverty, compared to 16.4 percent of the statewide population during the same period.
 Imperial County continues to report the highest concentration of Hispanic/Latino population of all counties in California.
-Eighty-two percent of Imperial County's population is Hispanic/Latino, compared to 32 percent statewide1.
+Eighty-two percent of Imperial County's population is Hispanic/Latino, compared to 32 percent statewide.

 Imperial County has a broad spectrum of health care services, but remains underserved.
 Two public hospitals, city-owned El Centro Regional Medical Center and the Pioneers Memorial Hospital and Healthcare District in Brawley, anchor the health care delivery system.
 Clinicas de Salud del Pueblo, Inc., is a federally qualified health center with six clinics located throughout the county.
 Clinicas provides comprehensive primary care services to a large number of residents.
 Both hospitals also operate rural health clinics in the community.
 Much of Imperial County is designated as a medically underserved area.
 The county has a shortage of medical providers, particularly those that provide primary care and mental health services.
-In 2014, there was one primary care physician for every 4,509 Imperial County residents, compared to one for every 1,280 residents statewide.
-There is one mental health provider for every 880 county residents, compared to one for every 350 residents in California, overall.
-Imperial County has one dentist for every 3,050 county residents, compared to one for every 1,250 residents in California, overall2.
+In 2014, there was one primary care physician for every 4,509 Imperial County residents, compared to one for every 1,280 residents in California, overall.
+Imperial County has one dentist for every 3,050 county residents, compared to one for every 1,250 residents in California, overall.